-In the Users list, locate the user for deletion and click the Delete icon:

-2. Click OK in the confirmation dialog.
+- 1. In the Users list, locate the user for deletion and click the Delete icon: - 2.
+Click OK in the confirmation dialog.

-Managing Users in Case of 3rd Party Identity Provider
+Managing Users in Case of Third Party Identity Provider

-There are some differences in managing Users when WebStudio is installed with an option to sign in with a 3rd party Identity Provider.
+There are some differences in managing users when OpenL Tablets WebStudio is installed with an option to sign in with a third party identity provider.

-If the "External user management" option is selected on WebStudio installation:
+If the External user management option is selected on OpenL Tablets WebStudio installation:

-- SSO: "User" section is not available. - Active Directory: "User" section is available for managing only Internal Users local users that are stored in Webstudio DB (not in Active Directory).
+- For SSO, the Users section is not available. - For Active Directory, the Users section is available for managing only local users stored in OpenL Tablets WebStudio database, and not in Active Directory.